tobyweston/blog/source/_posts/2014-10-22-scala-mixins.md

     }

 But we're saying here that an `OracleCustomerTest` **is a** `BackdoorCustomers`.
 That doesn't even make sense.
-There's no strong notion of a `BackdoorCustomers` noun.
+There's no strong notion of a `BackdoorCustomers` in terms of a noun.
+What is one?
 Best case scenario, you're upfront about the fact that it's a fixture and rename `BackdoorCustomers` to `CustomersTestFixture` but even then, the *test* is not a *fixture*, the two are independent.
 One is test apparatus that supports the test, the other is the test or experiment itself.

 It's tempting to use traits like this under the pretense of "mixing in" behaviour but you're really inheriting behaviour from something (that in our case) isn't related.
 You're precluding any type of substitution or inclusion polymorphism.
 Now arguably, substitution isn't of great value in test code like this but it's still a laudable goal.